esweetman2/portfolio-optimization/README.md

 ![](iteration-times.png)

-I found taht I should split my process at the start of "XLI" because that was roughly half the total script time.
+I found that I should split my process at the start of "XLI" because that was roughly half the total script time.

     def  two_processes(etfs, n):
 	    comb = itertools.combinations(etfs,r=n)